tnm/redweb/README.md

 Install and Run
 ---------------

 Installation is simple.
-The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis (the latter two are included here).
-For now, I recommend using the version of the [Python interface] (http://github.com/razmataz/redis-py "Python Interface") (as modified by razmataz) included here, for how it handles types (the [main trunk](http://github.com/andymccurdy/redis-py/ "main trunk") of redis-py will soon include similar changes).
+The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis [redis-py](http://github.com/andymccurdy/redis-py "redis-py") (the latter two are included here).
+The version of redis-py included here is the newly refactored one -- Redweb is designed for this new version, and it is highly recommended that you install the new client.

 Make sure Bottle and redis-py are in your PYTHONPATH.